+$\ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ $

-If you are responsible for coinsurance, you pay a percentage of the total cost of the drug.
-Since the coinsurance is based on the total cost of the drug, your cost will be lower since the total cost for the drug will be lower.
+the coinsurance is based on the total cost of the drug, your cost will be lower since the total

+cost for the drug will be lower.

-☐ If you are responsible for a copayment for the drug, you will only pay for the number of days of the drug that you receive instead of a whole month.
+If you are responsible for a copayment for the drug, you will only pay for the number of days of the drug that you receive instead of a whole month.
 We will calculate the amount you pay per day for your drug (the "daily cost-sharing rate") and multiply it by the number of days of the drug you receive.

-Section 5.4 You stay in the Initial Coverage Stage until your total drug costs for the year reach \$4,660
+Section 5.4 You stay in the Initial Coverage Stage until your total drug costs for the year reach \$5,030

-You stay in the Initial Coverage Stage until the total amount for the prescription drugs you have filled reaches the \$4,660 limit for the Initial Coverage Stage.
+You stay in the Initial Coverage Stage until the total amount for the prescription drugs you have filled reaches the \$5,030 limit for the Initial Coverage Stage.

 The Part D EOB that you receive will help you keep track of how much you, the plan, and any third parties, have spent on your behalf for your drugs during the year.
-Many people do not reach the \$4,660 limit in a year.
+Many people do not reach the \$5,030 limit in a year.